Pawwol1/ts-react/README.md

 Link to the application placed on the server: https://userslist-pw.netlify.app/

-Technologies and tools used: TypeScript, React, CSS, MUI, React Testing Library, REST API;
+Technologies and tools used: TypeScript, React, CSS, MUI, React Router, React Testing Library, REST API;